HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 </td>
 <td>

-Reviewers have the option on each rejected task whether it should be removed from the queue or reassigned to the annotator (placed back in the queue).
+When rejecting a task, reviewers have the option to decide whether the task should be removed from the queue or reassigned to the annotator (placed back in their queue).

+For example, a reviewer might decide to requeue a task that is nearly correct but just needs a slight change.
+But a task with more errors may be easier to simply remove.

 </td>
 </tr>